-Metastatic prostate cancer survivor: Why I participate in the Boot Walk
+Metastatic prostate cancer survivor: Why I participate in the Boot Walk to End Cancer

 Prostate cancer runs in my family.
 My father, older brother and twin brother are all prostate cancer survivors.
 I received my own diagnosis in 2018.